 Rest before a trip abroad is necessary, especially if the journey is likely to be of long duration.
 Unfortunately, this is often made difficult by the pressures of day to day work at home and work.

 Lack of sleep before departure can worsen jetlag, and tiredness plus jetlag is likely to affect efficiency.

 Extra preparatory work may also be necessary before departure and the business traveller may return to a substantial backlog of work when back 'in the office

 It is necessary to determine what activities the business traveller is likely to undertake.
 What will the accommodation be like and will much local travelling be involved?

-Employees likely to be sent abroad to unknown destinations at short notice should be prepared in advance.
+Employees likely to be sent abroad to unknown destinations at short notice should prepare for this in advance.

-Sometimes warnings are necessary about the risks from eating out of the hotel when, for example, generous hosts will take them to restaurants in good surroundings but where the hygiene in the kitchens may not be of similar standard.
+Sometimes warnings are necessary about the risks from eating out of the hotel when, for example, generous hosts will take them to restaurants in pleasant surroundings but where the hygiene in the kitchens may not be of a similar standard.

 Hepatitis B vaccination may be very important for healthcare workers and rabies for veterinarians.

 Advice on safe sex practices may be necessary as business travellers are often targeted by sex workers and pimps when hiring taxis or even in their hotels.